kbmackenzie/kbmackenzie.xyz/static/mewlix/docs/language.md

 assert x == 2
 ```

+It functions very similarly to C's `assert()` macro.

 When an assertion fails, an error is thrown.
-It functions very similarly to C's `assert()` macro.

-Additionally, the compiler remembers what `.mews` file and what line number an assertion was defined in, and this information is included in the error message.
+The compiler remembers what `.mews` file and what line number an assertion was defined in, and this information is included in the error message.

+When you use [**release mode**](@mewlix/compiler#-n-----release), assertions are skipped and are not compiled.

 #### `explode`